OutSystems/docs-product/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 Check that the environment key (**Key**) is correctly passed to the API call.

-If the environment key does not exist the API will return a message: `The environment {EnvironmentKey} or the app {ApplicationKey} doesn't exist.`
+If the environment key does not exist the API return a message: `The environment {EnvironmentKey} or the app {ApplicationKey} doesn't exist.`

-## 3 - Check if the application key exists
+## Step 3: Check if the application key exists

-Call the API method that returns all the applications available on your infrastructure.
+Call the API that returns all the applications available on your infrastructure.

 Request: `GET /lifetimeapi/rest/v2/applications/`